Testzero-wz/Tk-for-CQU-Course/README.md

 </br>
 ![](https://github.com/WananpIG/Tk-for-CQU-Course/blob/master/_image/README/15-55-25.jpg)
 </br>
-1.If you got an error when you Login, make sure your what you input are both correct and try again.
++ If you got an error when you Login, make sure your what you input are both correct and try again.
-2.If the program no responese after you click **Login Button**, perhaps  our CQU teaching administration system were busy, plz wait a moment.
++ If the program no responese after you click **Login Button**, perhaps  our CQU teaching administration system were busy, plz wait a moment.
 ## Second
 If your ID & password are correct, the seceond window will show up (Like this)